 To complement your outpatient therapy once you reach this stage and to ensure the best stroke recovery possible, you must practice your exercises at home every day.
 The more you activate your brain’s neuroplasticity, the more progress you can make.

 If you have difficulty remembering your therapy program, home therapy devices like FitMi can walk you through your exercises in a fun and engaging way.

 Practicing your stroke rehab exercises every day will keep your brain stimulated and can help you achieve a faster recovery from stroke.

 Leaving the Hospital After Stroke: Key Points

 Planning for what to do when you leave the hospital after a stroke can be overwhelming.

 The most important consideration to keep in mind when choosing a treatment option is your level of function.
-If you can tolerate physical activity, then an inpatient rehab facility might be the best place for you.
+If you can tolerate multiple hours of physical activity, then an inpatient rehab facility might be the best place for you.
 If you cannot, then consider trying a skilled nursing facility.

 Whichever you choose, make sure you take part in some form of therapy every day, even if it is only for a few minutes.

 No matter how severe your stroke is, if you continue stimulating your brain with therapy, you can have a real hope of making your recovery journey a success.
 Good luck!